Find out what changes to National Insurance introduced in the Autumn 2024 budget mean for you

 There will be a disproportionate impact on sector employers with a large part-time workforce on lower wages - such as often seen in parts of the sector such as social care, childcare, leisure and retail.

-We want to see a commitment from both the UK and Scottish Governments to mitigate the impact of the increased costs for voluntary sector employers.
-Here's what we're doing:
+Ahead of these changes coming into force, SCVO lobbied MPs, Lords and the Scottish Government, seeking a commitment from both the UK and Scottish Governments to mitigate the impact of the increased costs for voluntary sector employers.
+We:

-We’ve had lots of organisations already share information on the increased costs they’ll face next year:
+Ahead of the changes, lots of organisations shared information on the increased costs they’ll expected to face:

 Four Square (Scotland) is a local Edinburgh charity supporting people who face homelessness.
 They employ around 120 people and their turnover is less than £4m.
 They deliver public services on behalf of the local authority.